sharpened

 Spanish

-How common is "sharpen"?
+How common is "sharpened"?

 It has a balanced usage among all categories: speech, fiction, newspapers and academic texts.